Understanding Academic Stress in College

-- Is it making you take longer to do the work or paralyzing you from even starting?
+- Does it make it take longer to do your work or paralyze you from even starting?

-- Is it causing you to feel anxious, unwell, or depressed?
+- Does it cause you to feel anxious, unwell, or depressed?

-It’s important to be able to recognize when stress starts to become all encompassing, affecting our overall mental health and well-being.
-Here are some signs we might need to get help:
+It’s important to be able to recognize when stress starts to become all-encompassing, affecting your overall mental health and well-being.
+Here are some signs you might need to get help:

 - Insomnia or chronic trouble sleeping